 Na = O, Cl2 = O, O2 = O etc.

-4. For an ion or radical the O.N is equal to the charge on it for example
+4. For an for a simple ion is equal to the charge on it for example

 Na+ = +1, Cl– = –1, O2– = -2

-3 The algebraic sum of the O.N of all the atoms in a compound is equal O e.g.
+3 The O.N of a compound is equal O (because it is the sum of the e.g.

 (+1 x 2) + ( -2 x1)